lherzolite2024/lherzolite2024.github.io/lherzolite_website_src.md

 ![](https://raw.githubusercontent.com/lherzolite2024/lherzolite2024.github.io/main/imgs/header.jpg)

-Last update: 2024-07-04
+Last update: 2024-07-10

 > **LAST ANNOUNCEMENTS** 📣📣📣
 >
-> 🚨🚨🚨 Please be advised that prices for the pre-congress excursion have been published.
-The cost is 350 or 400 euros, depending on whether you wish to share a room or not in the hotel.
-Further details can be found [here](https://lherzolite2024.github.io/#pre-conference-excursion-to-cabo-ortegal)
+> 🚨🚨🚨 **We have extended the registration and abstract submission deadline to 31st July 2024**
 >
-> 🚨 Please be advised that registration for the congress is open until 15 July.
-Note that you can pre-reserve the excursion during the general congress registration.
-We would therefore encourage you to pre-register for the excursion early.
+> 🚨 We advise to pre-register for the excursion early.
 The number of people is limited to 80 and we will operate a first-come, first-served policy.
+Further details can be found [here](https://lherzolite2024.github.io/#pre-conference-excursion-to-cabo-ortegal).
 >
 > **SOCIAL**: [#Lherzolite2024](https://twitter.com/hashtag/Lherzolite2024?src=hashtag_click) [#lherzolite2024](#lherzolite2024)
 >
-> To keep up to date through social media follow us on Twitter/X at [@lherzolite2024](https://twitter.com/lherzolite2024) or visit us on <a rel="me" href="https://mas.to/@lherzolite2024">Mastodon</a> (no account is required to view announcements).
+> To keep up to date through social media follow us on Twitter/X at [@lherzolite2024](https://twitter.com/lherzolite2024) or visit us on <a rel="me" href="https://mas.to/@lherzolite2024">Mastodon</a> (no account is required to view announcements) Also now in [bluesky](https://bsky.app/profile/lherzolite2024.mas.to.ap.brid.gy).
 >

 _The 7th Orogenic Lherzolite Meeting will take place from 30 September to 4 October 2024 in NW Spain around the Cabo Ortegal high-pressure complex (field trip) and the city of Oviedo (congress).
 The Cabo Ortegal region is known for its remarkable outcrops of kilometre-scale mantle bodies (mainly serpentinised harzburgites and Grt-bearing pyroxenites) associated with high-P (Opx-free) garnet granulites, eclogites, and high-P paragneisses._